thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - River levels are falling but remain high, therefore the risk of flooding continues on 22 December and over the next few days.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubilee Bridge to Fladbury may be impacted.
 Peaks:- Evesham peaked AT 2.8M 19/12 , Bredon peaked at 2.92m 21/12.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by10:00AM on 23 December 2025 or as the situation changes.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
-- High river levels may lead to flooding.
+- High river levels have led to flooding of land close to the river.

-Flooding of low lying land and roads is expected to continue today, 22 December 2025.
-River levels along the River Thames remain high but are starting to stabilise and fall between Buscot and Shifford Locks but are still rising slowly between Northmoor and Eynsham Locks.

-The forecast is for a mostly dry day today and tomorrow.
-We expect river levels to remain high and responsive to further rain over the coming days.
+Flooding of low lying land and roads is expected to continue, as the River Thames remains high.
+The weather forecast is dry Monday night and throughout Tuesday.
+We do not expect the river to rise further, however river levels will remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 22 December 2025 or as the situation changes.
+This message will be updated by 12:00 23 December 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - River levels are falling but remain high, therefore the risk of flooding continues on 22 December and over the next few days.
 Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate closed at Upton upon Severn.
 Predicted peaks:- Bewdley peaked at 3.02m 21/12, Worcester peaked at 4.14 20/12, Diglis peaked at 3.91m 20/12, Kempsey Yacht Club peaked 6.03m on 21/12, Saxons Lode peaked at 4.68 21/12.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 23 December 2025 or as the situation changes.